* Russian central bank cuts key rate to 6.00% from 6.25%

 * Cites lower inflation, shrugs off recent volatility

 * Rouble weakens vs dollar after rate cut

-The cut was in line with a consensus forecast, surprising those who expected the central bank leave rates unchanged amid increased global market volatility and risks of higher state spending under a new Russian government.
+The 25-basis-point cut was in line with the consensus forecast in a Reuters poll.
+SHowever, some analysts had expected the central bank to leave rates unchanged amid increased global market volatility and risks of higher state spending under a new Russian government.

 "If the situation develops in line with the baseline forecast, the Bank of Russia holds open the prospect of further key rate reduction at its upcoming meetings," the central bank said in a statement.

-The rouble weakened after the move, sliding to 63.91 versus the dollar from the 63.82 seen before the cut.
+The rouble weakened after the move to 63.91 versus the dollar from the 63.82 seen before the cut.

 The next rate-setting meeting is scheduled for March 20.
-(Reporting by Andrey Ostroukh, Gabrielle Tétrault-Farber, Elena Fabrichnaya; editing by Larry King)
+(Additional reporting by Gabrielle Tétrault-Farber, Elena Fabrichnaya; Writing by Andrey Ostroukh; editing by Larry King and Toby Chopra)